 Reduced basic amount

-Kela may initially reduce the basic amount by up to 20 percent.
+Kela may reduce the basic amount by up to 20 percent.
 This can be done if

-- you have not registered with the TE Services as an unemployed jobseeker despite being required to do so, or
+- you have not registered with the TE Services as an unemployed jobseeker despite being required to do so

-- you have continued for an extended period of time to operate an unprofitable business that does not provide you with sufficient funds to meet your expenses, or
+- you have continued for an extended period of time to operate an unprofitable business that does not provide you with sufficient funds to meet your expenses.

 - you have remained a full-time student despite not having sufficient funds to meet your expenses